lucasb20/Image-Gallery/README.md

 **Description**

- This Flask project provides endpoints to manage images in a gallery.
+ This is a web application project to manage images in a gallery.

- The aim of the project was to create a file server.
-A frontend application in Nextjs was also created just to test its functionalities.

 **Installation instructions**